-Our financing activities for the three months ended March 31, 2024 primarily consisted of cash outflows for payments on our long-term debt and debt issuance costs, partially offset by cash received by the Company from stock option exercises.
-For the three months ended March 31, 2023, our financing activities primarily consisted of cash outflows for payments on our long-term debt and debt issuance costs, payments related to shares withheld and retired to cover the tax withholding obligations and exercise price for SARs, partially offset by cash received by the Company from stock option exercises.
+Our financing activities for the three six months ended March 31, June 30, 2024 primarily consisted of cash outflows for payments on our long-term debt and debt issuance costs, payments to our Pre-IPO Stockholders pursuant to our Tax Receivable Agreement, and payments related to shares withheld and retired to cover the tax withholding obligations for vested restricted stock units, partially offset by cash received by the Company from stock option exercises.
+For the three six months ended March 31, 2023 June 30, 2023, our financing activities primarily consisted of cash outflows for payments on our long-term debt and debt issuance costs, payments to our Pre-IPO Stockholders pursuant to our Tax Receivable Agreement, and payments related to shares withheld and retired to cover the tax withholding obligations and exercise price for SARs, partially offset by cash received by the Company from stock option exercises.